Types of Drinking Glasses that You Must Have

 Traditionally, martinis and cocktails based on any vermouth are drunk from such glasses.

-Highball is one of the most common glasses used in any bar.
+Highball is one of the most common drinking glasses used in any bar.

 It is relatively tall with a thick bottom and sometimes with a slightly expanded neck.